jeffreyleifer/draw_rect/README.md

  ```
  - Draw rectangles using the mouse and holding the left mouse button
  - Only two rectangles can be drawn at one time.
- - Once a new rectangle is create the oldest rectangle is destroyed
+    - Once a new rectangle is created, the oldest rectangle is destroyed
  TODO Screenshots here for:
 -Adjacent
 -Contained